CICS110/CICS110.github.io/main/lectures/13_errors_modules_docs/Jared/index.md

 ```

 Try the above on purely letters (e.g., "Foo") and something else (e.g., "314").
-Notice that we get to set error message.
+Notice that we get to set the error message.

 Specific types of errors can be raised, for example, the above could have been: